opencog/learn/README.md

   similar or identical observations.
 The next time some sequence of events is observed, it can be classed into one of these classes.
 * Because the classes have (vertex, neighbor) information, they encode a graph.
-That is, they explictly encode part-whole relationships.
+That is, they explicitly encode part-whole relationships.
   Any given vertex is a "part"; its neighbors determine how it's connected to the "whole".